ExpressLRS/Docs/docs/quick-start/receivers/axis-thor.md

 ### Method 2

-!!! note ""
+!!! note "Note"
-    Note: This method will only work once the Home Network SSID and Password has been configured with the receiver
+    This method will only work once the Home Network SSID and Password has been configured with the receiver

 With the receiver [wired properly] to your FC, select the right target and set your [Firmware Options] in the ExpressLRS Configurator.